 - Medical and immunization records for all family members

 - Vehicle titles and proof of insurance

 3. Don’t Buy Household Items

-One way for military families relocating to the Southern California area to make the move much is easier is simply to avoid buying or stocking up on household items.
+One way for military families relocating to the Los Angeles area to make the move much is easier is simply to avoid buying or stocking up on household items.
 For at least a month or two before the relocation, don’t buy additional cooking or cleaning necessaries, toilet paper or toiletries when they begin to run low.
 You can always stock back up on these items when you get in your new home.
 The less you have to move, the better it will be.

 4. Prepare Your Kids

 As hard as relocating is for adults, it’s even tougher for kids.
 So make sure you prepare your kids for the relocation by discussing it with them long before the actual move.
 It also helps to reassure them that you love them and that they will make new friends at their new home.
 This will help smooth out the inevitable emotional roller coaster kids experience with a move.
 And check out the website Military Kids Connect – a great online resource designed to help military kids deal with the challenges of military life and frequent moves.